Center for Career Design Internship Funding

 Are students in Dartmouth Engineering’s Partner School Dual-Degree Program eligible to apply for Center for Career Design internship funding?

-Yes, if (1) they are enrolled in Dartmouth classes at least one term prior to their internship experience and (2) they are returning to Dartmouth for at least one undergraduate term after their internship experience.
+Yes, if (1) they are enrolled full-time at Dartmouth for at least one term prior to their internship experience (2) they are returning to Dartmouth for at least one full-time undergraduate (not Master’s) term after their internship experience and (3) they are not enrolled in classes at another institution during the internship term.

-I’ve been accepted to a study-away program that has an internship component.
+I’ve been accepted to a training program/course/study-away program that has an internship component or I’m working with a program that places interns.
 Can I apply for funding?

 What if my internship is longer than one term?